-March equinox: All you need to know | EarthSky.org
+EarthSky | March equinox 2022: All you need to know

 The video below was the Astronomy Picture of the Day for March 19, 2014.
 APOD explained:

-Where can you look to see signs of the equinox in nature?
 Everywhere!
 Forget about the weather for a moment, and think only about the daylight.
-In terms of daylight, the knowledge that spring is here – and summer is coming – permeates the northern half of Earth’s globe.
+In terms of daylight, the knowledge that spring is here – and summer is coming – permeates all of nature on the northern half of Earth’s globe.

 Notice the arc of the sun across the sky each day.
 You’ll find that it’s shifting toward the north.
 Responding to the change in daylight, birds and butterflies are migrating back northward, too, along with the path of the sun.